 Cultivating higher profitable crop in Viet Nam

 The climate conditions in Vietnam are suitable for tobacco cultivation.
-In many cases, it provides a higher income than any other crop.

 There are about 10,000 – 12,000 tobacco seeds per gram – it looks rather like powdery coffee.
 The seeds are so small that they have to be nurtured in specially protected seedbeds for 60 days before transplanting to the field.
 A couple of weeks after transplanting, soil is cultivated and built up high ridge along the row for protection and to let them develop a good root system.
-About two months after transplanting, the flowers and some of the upper leaves are ‘topped’ to concentrate growth in the remaining leaves.
+About two months after transplanting, the flowers and some of the upper leaf are ‘topped’ to concentrate growth in the remaining leaf.
 As the plants grow, the farmer provides appropriate nutrition and watches out for pests.